kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

     </details>
   </div>

+  Then register the Service.
-  and register it again.
+  To register a Service, see [this tutorial](components/application-connector/#tutorials-register-a-service-register-a-service) again.

-- Verify that the target URL is correct.
+- If you still receive an error, verify that the target URL is correct.
   To do that, fetch the Service definition from Application Registry:

   <div tabs name="verification">